Dimi-DV/Amazon-Review-Analysis/README.md

 ## Results and Visualizations

 The results include clustered reviews, summaries for each cluster, and a visual representation of the clusters in the embedding space.
-The visualization can be interpreted to understand the grouping and similarity of reviews.
+The visualization can be interpreted to understand the grouping and similarity of reviews, while the extracted keywords from individual clusters provide more context as to how the clusters were formed.

 ## Contributing